-Ganga water during the lean seasons and got flooded during the monsoons when India released surplus water.
-India and Bangladesh signed water sharing agreement in November 1977 that was lapsed in 1982 without solving their disputes.
-India and Bangladesh signed a comprehensive treaty on December 12, 1996 that has the validity for thirty years with assured minimum quantities of water supply for Bangladesh as latter's rights as a lower riparian state were acknowledged in this agreement.
+Since India and Bangladesh share waters of several common rivers, water disputes are bound to occur.
+The origin of water disputes is related to the Treaty of Peace, Friendship and Cooperation (1972) because under this treaty India and Bangladesh established a Joint River Commission to decide the sharing of water resources.
+India constructed the Farakka Barrage on the Ganga River in 1975 to flush out the Hooghly River near Kolkata and to keep the port functional.
+Bangladesh protested that it did not receive an adequate share of the Ganga water during the lean seasons and got flooded during the monsoons when India released surplus water.
+India and Bangladesh signed a water sharing agreement in November 1977 that lapsed in 1982 without solving their disputes.
+India and Bangladesh signed a comprehensive treaty on December 12, 1996 with a validity for thirty years.
+This treaty assured minimum quantities of water supply for Bangladesh as latter's rights as a lower riparian state were acknowledged in this agreement.
 However, the water disputes between India and Bangladesh did not resolve with Ganga River Water Treaty of 1996 because the water scarcity was always experienced by both the parties in the lean season regarding Teesta River too.
 Therefore, the leadership of both the countries agreed in January 2010 to hold discussion to resolve water disputes on Teesta, Feni and other six rivers within a year.
-Dhaka drafted the Interim Agreement and New Delhi prepared the draft of a Statement of Principles on sharing of river water in the lean season.
+Dhaka drafted the Interim Agreement and New Delhi has prepared the draft of a Statement of Principles on sharing of river water in the lean season.
 It was expected that during the visit of India's Prime Minister Manmohan Singh to Bangladesh in September 2011, the Teesta water dispute would be resolved but due to the opposition of the West Begal, Chief Minister Mamta Bannerjee the same did not happen as per schedule.
 However, the good offices used by the Centre to convince the West Bengal government resulted in the conclusion of historic agreement in 2015.